Are you ready to take off your mask?

-Most importantly, notice if your body is attracted by these images or if you feel that yourself contracting inwards.
+Most importantly, notice if your body is attracted by these images or if you feel yourself contracting inwards.

 In so-called normal times, or even “good times”, we’re all more comfortable in some situations than others.
 We’re one way when we’re in the midst of our predictable routines.
 At other moments we recognize that we are out of our element.

 Some people actually thrive on being out of their element because they tend to focus on the novelty and the opportunity for learning in these situations.
 For others, any and all unknown variables give rise to fear.

 Of course, these are the two edges of a broad spectrum.
 We’re mostly somewhere in between and we all sometimes feel the pull in each direction.

 But for over a year, just about everyone on the planet has been pushed towards fear.